absdnd/jpeg_dc_detection/README.md

 #### Pretrained Models.

 - For direct inference the pretrained models can be downloaded from [here](https://drive.google.com/drive/folders/1bpR2UoW7VyibSNFcQynlm_dnK1ITGGSi?usp=sharing).
-- To use each quality factor separately download and place it under `proposed_results\index_all`.
+- To use each quality factor separately download and place it under `proposed_results\MCNN\index_all`.
 - Alternatively, you can download all pretrained models by unzipping  the entire folder in `proposed_results`.